amrancz/notes/content/Best solutions come from collaboration in strong product teams.md

 Rather, the best solutions come from intense collaboration in strong product teams.
 Product managers, product designs and engineers come together to create a solution to a real customer problem that's often much better than the customer could ever imagine.

+In order to do that, they need deep knowledge of customer's needs.
+That's why [[Product trios should do customer interviews together]].

 ---